Wisconsin drops lawsuit challenging Trump-era border wall funding

 The federal government has since restored the money for the Wisconsin firing range, according to the Legislature’s attorneys and the state Justice Department.

-Republican legislators passed a law in 2018 that requires the Justice Department to secure permission from the finance committee before settling lawsuits.
+U.S. District Judge Haywood Gilliam in Oakland, California, dismissed the other states from the lawsuits on July 17.

-It wasn’t immediately clear why the Justice Department waited until this week to request permission to drop out of the lawsuits.
-A memo that agency officials sent to the finance committee outlining the request notes that the federal district court wanted a status update by Thursday but doesn’t explain the timing of the request.
+The Wisconsin Department of Justice made its formal request to exit the lawsuits on July 18, triggering Tuesday’s meeting.

-A Justice Department spokesperson and the Legislature’s attorneys did not immediately respond to emails Tuesday morning seeking more details.
+The department needed permission from legislators to get out of the case under a 2018 law that requires the agency to seek permission from the finance committee before settling lawsuits.
+Wisconsin Republicans passed the 2018 law to give themselves more oversight of Kaul’s activities after he defeated then-Attorney General Brad Schimel, a Republican.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.